qburn93/balanced-news-app/README.md

 - Trending/popular posts.
 - Local weather and location api.
 - Animated latest news text at the top of the website.
+- Informing user to create account if they wish to comment after
+  clicking on a news post.

 ### Future Features